 On April 18, 2020 at 4:00 p.m.
-EST we will dance for our lives in a nation-wide simultaneous dance event.
+EST movers danced for their lives in this nation-wide simultaneous dance event.
 National Water Dance is an artist-driven collective of dancers, students, educators and community members who create simultaneous performances across the United States including Puerto Rico.
 Our focus on this election year is climate change.
 2020 is a year to get-out-the vote and to celebrate the centennial anniversary of the 19th Amendment giving women that right.
-We invite you to dance with us—to secure voting rights for everyone, to be accountable for our environment, to vote for action on climate change, and to bring us back into balance with this precious planet that we all call home.
+We are so grateful you answered our invitation to dance with us—to secure voting rights for everyone, to be accountable for our environment, to vote for action on climate change, and to bring us back into balance with this precious planet that we all call home.

 NWD Projects is committed to providing disability accommodations for all of our events and performances.
 We believe that the arts are enhanced and enriched when all community members have the ability to participate.
 Please contact Dale Andree for more information or to request specific accommodations.